 In transportation, for example, the new Greater Cleveland Regional Transit Authority was authorized to serve the broader Northeast Ohio region, but doing so would require adjacent counties seeking the service to support it financially.
 None of the neighboring counties chose to do so.

+The 1980 census revealed a drastic drop in the city’s population, to 573,822.
+For the first time Cuyahoga County also showed a loss, with some 220,000 fewer residents than just one decade earlier.
+The steps taken towards regionalization during the 1970s were proving to be only a temporary solution.
+A broader support network was needed.
 It took some time to develop a plan that would advance the regionalization effort.
 In 2004 the Greater Cleveland Partnership (formerly the Greater Cleveland Growth Association and itself a product of merger among area advocacy and development groups) launched a three-year plan to “mobilize private-sector leadership, expertise and resources to create jobs and leverage investment to improve the economic vitality of the region.”
 One component of the plan resulted in the major chambers of commerce in the region joining to form Team NEO, a business-development agent for 16 Northeast Ohio counties.
 Another was the formation of the Cleveland Plus marketing alliance to coordinate a general marketing strategy and program for the region.
 These programs helped not only to promote the region to the rest of the country, but they also served to raise the consciousness of the local population (about 4,000,000 in the 16-county area) of the importance of working together to advance the region.
 One manifestation of this local consciousness was the approval by Cuyahoga county voters in November 2009 of a new charter for more effective county government.
 The resulting vision from these efforts is essentially threefold: 1) sustainable economic development, 2) population stabilization, and 3) quality of life across the region.

+These are the 21st-century challenges that now face Northeast Ohio, and a broad consensus has been achieved about them.
 NOACA, the agency responsible for local transportation planning, in its Connections 2030: A Framework for the 2030 Transportation System, reflects this consensus. in particular, NOACA has identified revitalization of the region’s urban core as a primary focus.
 It has also produced a goal to “establish a more balanced transportation system which enhances modal choices by prioritizing goods movement, transit, pedestrian and bicycle travel instead of just single occupancy vehicle movement and highways.”

 The first half of the 20th century emphasized improvements in the public transit system. the second half of the century was focused on the automobile.
 Public policy at the start of the 21st century endorses yet a third vision.